MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Compute/New-AzureRmContainerServiceConfig.md

 ## PARAMETERS

-### -Location
+### -AdminUsername
-Specifies the location in which to create the container service.
+Specifies the administrator account name to use for a Linux-based container service.

 ```yaml
 Type: String